 You will be asked to:

-Applications are accepted Oct.
+Applications are accepted Sept.
 1 - Dec.
-15, with a preference date of Dec.
-1. The Animal Behavior PhD program admits one group of students annually to start their program the following August.
+15. The Animal Behavior PhD program admits one group of students annually to start their program the following August.

 There is no guarantee that applications received after Dec.
 15 will be reviewed.
 In January, the top applicants will be invited to a recruitment event scheduled in mid- to late-February.